danielguerra69/alpine-xfce4-xrdp/Readme.md

 # About

-Alpine linux xrdp server with xfce4 rdp server with vlc and chromium.
+Alpine linux multi-user xrdp server with xfce4 rdp server with vlc and chromium.
-The xrdp audio is working and everything runs unprivileged.
+The xrdp audio is working,including microphone and everything runs unprivileged.
 Sessions run in firejail for security.
 Chromium sandbox is disabled.